-- Assemble pumpkin, onions and garlic on baking tray.
-Drizzle with 4 tbsp olive oil and sprinkle with salt and pepper.
+- Assemble the pumpkin, onions and garlic on a baking tray.
+Drizzle with olive oil and sprinkle with salt and pepper.

-- Bake 1.5 hours or until pumpkin is soft enough to easily pierce with a fork.
-At the half way mark, add 1/2 cup of water and cover with foil.
-This will ensure the vegetables don’t burn and will speed the cooking time.
-(See note 2).
+- Bake for 1.5 hours or until the pumpkin is soft enough to pierce easily with a fork.
+Add 1/2 cup of water and cover with foil at the halfway mark.
+This will ensure the vegetables don’t burn and speed up the cooking time (see note 2).

-- Once the vegetables have slightly cooled, use your fingers to squeeze the garlic flesh from its skin.
+- Once the vegetables have slightly cooled, use your fingers to squeeze the garlic flesh from their skin.

-- Scoop pumpkin flesh out of its skin with a spoon and transfer to a large pot along with the cooked onions and garlic.
+- Scoop the pumpkin flesh out of its skin with a spoon and transfer to a large pot with the cooked onions and garlic.

 - Season with salt and pepper, serve with sourdough bread and top with sour cream, chives and chilli flakes if using.

-Note 1 – The garlic skins must be left on, if they are peeled, they will burn.
-By cutting off the tops you will be able to squeeze the flesh out of the garlic bulb at the end of the cook, directly into your soup prior to blending.
+Note 1 – The garlic skins must be left on.
+If they are peeled, they will burn.
+By cutting off the tops, you can squeeze the flesh out of the garlic bulb at the end of the cook directly into your soup before blending.

-Note 2 – If at the end of 1.5 hours the pumpkin is still hard, cook it covered, in 20 minute intervals until it is soft.
+Note 2 – If the pumpkin is still hard at the end of 1.5 hours, cook it covered in 20-minute intervals until it is soft.